Bruce R. Katz: Philanthropy and board service

-Katz joined with his friends Mel and Patricia Ziegler and Bill Rosensweig to help create The Republic of Tea in 1992.
+Katz joined with his friends Mel and Patricia Ziegler and Bill Rosenzweig to help create The Republic of Tea in 1992.
 He supplied the capital for the business and served on the board until 1994, when the company was sold to New Age Beverages.

 Katz created the Springhouse Foundation in 1986, which later became the Katz Family Foundation.
 It supports a variety of environmental and educational organizations.
 In 1994 the Foundation provided early seed capital for the creation of Business for Social Responsibility, a global nonprofit organization that works with its network of more than 250 member companies to build a just and sustainable world.

 In addition to having served on the boards of directors of The WELL, Whole Earth Networks, Well Engaged, and The Republic of Tea, Bruce Katz has served as a director of E-Greetings Network, Zing, GetMedia, Paradise Bay Salmon Farms, Esprit de Corps, and the Northern California Film Institute.